Douglas Crime Rate Trends — Chicago

 Douglas is a Near South Side community area named for Senator Stephen A. Douglas (whose tomb is here), organized around the Illinois Institute of Technology campus and the 35th Street corridor.
 Anchored by the Lake Meadows and Prairie Shores apartment complexes, the historic Stephen A. Douglas Tomb State Memorial, and the Green Line's 35th-Bronzeville-IIT station.

-Three categories moved in Douglas this March — one fresh spike and two sustained structural shifts running in the same direction.
-The shape of the month is mixed: violent crime categories like homicide, robbery, and aggravated assault are all down on a 12-month basis, but property crime and sexual assault are moving the other way.
+Three categories moved in Douglas this April — one single-month spike and two sustained structural shifts running in opposite directions to the neighborhood's violent-crime trend.
+The shape is mixed: violent crime has broadly declined over the trailing 12 months, but property crime is moving the other way on two fronts.

 Notable signals 1